 To avoid confusion about the “having sex” stuff, I want to clarify that asexuality isn’t a clear or unequivocal sexuality per se — like homosexuality or bisexuality — but a spectrum open to different possibilities.
 People who identify as asexuals may also, but not necessarily, identify as one of the following.

 - Demisexual.
-In contrast with the canonical definition of asexuality, demisexuals are defined as those “who do not experience primary attraction, the physical or sexual attraction, but do experience secondary attraction, deep emotional attraction.”
-They may not experience sexual attraction initially but they do after forming a solid bond with their significant other.
+In contrast to the canonical definition of asexuality, demisexuals are defined as those “who do not experience primary attraction, the physical or sexual attraction, but do experience secondary attraction, deep emotional attraction.”
+They may not initially experience sexual attraction, but they will after forming a solid bond with their significant other.

 - Greysexual.
 A person who falls between allosexuality — those who experience sexual attraction — and asexuality may identify as greysexuals.
 The current definition of greysexuality is a person “who only rarely experiences sexual attraction.”

-As you can see, someone who falls under the asexuality spectrum may still have sex and experience sexual attraction.
-Moreover, not all asexuals are attracted to people of the opposite sex.
+As you can see, someone who falls under the asexuality spectrum may still have sex and experience some type of sexual attraction.
+What’s important to note is that not all asexuals are attracted to the opposite gender.
 You can be attracted to females, males, both, and anything in between.
 Only not sexually.

 All about emotions

 Asexuality is all about the emotions behind sex and not the act itself.
 Many people who identify as asexuals — but not demisexuals or greysexuals — might still choose to have sex with someone.
-The reasons behind it may vary from one another.
+The reasons behind it may vary from one person to the next.

 - Curiosity.
-Sex for some can be like ice cream.
-Even if some of them contain strawberries, which you really don’t like, you might still wonder if they managed to create it in a way that could potentially lead you to liking strawberries.
-I’m not fond of strawberries, and I wouldn’t say I like strawberry ice cream, but you never know.
-Some people might.
-People who don’t have sexual attraction might still want to try sex — especially during teenage years — because everyone else is doing so.
-Moreover, some asexuals feel physical pleasure from the act and might choose to have sex for fun.
+Sex, for some, can be like ice cream.
+Some ice cream flavors contain strawberries.
+I’m not fond of strawberries, and I wouldn’t say I like strawberry ice cream, but part of me still wonders: did this ice cream brand make it in a way that I’ll actually enjoy it this time?
+You never know – this strawberry ice cream may be good for people who don’t normally like strawberries.
+Likewise, people who don’t have sexual attraction might still want to try sex — especially during teenage years — because everyone else is doing so.
+Moreover, some asexuals feel physical pleasure from having sex and might choose to have sex for fun.
 You know, like playing Mario Kart.

 - Expectations.
 Have you ever met an asexual?
 I haven’t — apart from me, obviously.
 Considering this, what are the chances that the person you like likes you back, and both of you are asexuals?
-If this happens to you, consider yourselves very lucky because the chances are very slim.
-Therefore, asexuals might be in a romantic relationship with an allosexual and decide to have sex because their partner asks them to.
+If this happens to you, consider yourselves very lucky, because the chances are very slim.
+As a result, asexuals in a romantic relationship with an allosexual might decide to have sex because their partner asks them to.

 (Almost) fitting in

 I’m a female and I’m attracted to males.
-Not sexually, but I still do.
+Not sexually, but I still am.
 So, where do I stand?
-In the LGBTQ+ community or outside?
+Am I in the LGBTQIA+ community or outside?
 Great question.

-Sometimes, being asexual means you (almost) fit in: you like someone from the opposite sex, you can have “biological” children if you want, you’ll never be a “disappointment” to your parents because you’ll never kiss or marry someone of the opposite sex (unless you like people of the same sex, but that’s another story).
+Sometimes, being asexual means you (almost) fit in.
+You could like someone from the opposite sex, which could eliminate the “disappointment” from parents because you’ll never be with someone of the opposite sex.
+You can have biological children.
 You’re not repressed — at least not enough.
-So you’re not really part of the LGBTQ+ community.
+So you’re not really part of the LGBTQIA+ community.

-Yes, you can talk about asexuality and help people realize that you do exist and you’re as valid as anyone else.
+However, what you can do is talk about asexuality and help them realize that you do exist and you’re as valid as anyone else.

-But you can change your attitude towards it.
+Most importantly, you can change your reactions to other people’s attitudes and views.
 You can say “I don’t need labels.
 I’m me, regardless of what you may think or believe.”